braze-inc/braze-docs/_docs/_hidden/private_betas/dnd_email_template.md

 # Create an Email Template using the Drag & Drop Editor

 > Email messages are great for delivering content to the user on their terms.
 They are also wonderful tools to re-engage users who may have even uninstalled your app.
-With the new email editing experience, you can quickly design and template beautiful emails with ease.
+With this email editing experience, you can quickly design and template beautiful emails with ease.

 ## Step 1: Navigate to the Email Templates
 Click on the __Templates & Media__ tab under __Engagement__ in the navigation bar.
 This will open to the __Email Template Gallery__.